AnvilGit/receipt-tracker/README.md

 6. To test on a real device or emulator on Android Studio:

--ionic capacitor add android
+- ionic capacitor add android
--ionic capacitor open android
+- ionic capacitor open android

-📝 Future Improvements
+### 📝 Future Improvements
 • Cloud sync or backup option

 • OCR support for automatic receipt reading